Joanna Hiffernan: Later years

 After she and Whistler parted, Hiffernan helped to raise Whistler's son, Charles James Whistler Hanson (1870–1935), the result of an affair with a parlour maid, Louisa Fanny Hanson.
 He lived with Hiffernan at 5 Thistle Grove as late as 1880 when Whistler was away in Venice with Maud Franklin, his then mistress.
-The 1881 English census recorded Hiffernan, her sister Bridget Agnes Hiffernan (1845-1921) and Charles Hanson as visitors of accountant Charles Singleton (whom Bridget would marry in 1901) at 2 Thistle Grove.
+The 1881 English census recorded Hiffernan, her sister Bridget Agnes Hiffernan (1845–1921) and Charles Hanson as visitors of accountant Charles Singleton (whom Bridget would marry in 1901) at 2 Thistle Grove.

 Little is known of Hiffernan after 1880.
 A woman reported to Juliette Courbet (1831–1915), the sister of Gustave Courbet, in a letter of 18 December 1882, that "the beautiful Irish girl" was in Nice, where she sold antiques and some pictures by Courbet.
-It is said that Hiffernan married a man named Abbot some time after 1881, possibly on the Continent, but this may be an misunderstanding due to Hiffernan calling herself 'Mrs. Abbot' while selling Whistler's paintings to art dealers to raise funds during their relationship.
-Joanna died July 3, 1886 at 2 Millman Street, Holborn.
+It is said that Hiffernan married a man named Abbot some time after 1881, possibly on the Continent, but this may be a misunderstanding due to Hiffernan calling herself 'Mrs. Abbot' while selling Whistler's paintings to art dealers to raise funds during their relationship.
+Joanna died 3 July 1886, at 2 Millman Street, Holborn.
 The most likely cause of death was respiratory failure.

 The art collector Charles Lang Freer met Agnes Hiffernan when he was a pallbearer at Whistler's funeral in 1903 when she came forward in heavy mourning to pay her last respects.
 Thinking he had just met Joanna, Freer so informed his fellow art patron Louisine Havemeyer (1855–1929) who later recorded the incident as she heard it:"As she raised her veil and I saw ... the thick wavy hair, although it was streaked with grey, I knew at once it was Johanna, the Johanna of Etretat, 'la belle Irlandaise' that Courbet had painted with her wonderful hair and a mirror in her hand....
 She stood for a long time beside the coffin—nearly an hour I should think....
 I could not help being touched by the feeling she showed toward her old friend.
 "Did Maud [Franklin] come?"
 [Havemeyer] asked.
 "Yes" answered Mr. Freer, "the same afternoon.
 She had come all the way from Paris and was very much affected as I uncovered Whistler's face for her to see him." ...
 [One could see, Freer mused] "that the real drama of [Whistler's] life was bound up in the love of [these] devoted women."